 Figs!
 Oh, how I do love figs. I must admit, I used to not like figs. Probably because my only taste of them was in the form of Fig Newtons.
 Blech!
 And then oh, roughly 5 years ago, I was in Paris for the first time, and saw the plumpest, most succulent-looking figs ever.
-So I bought a handful, sat on a bench somewhere in a park near the Champs-Elysee and slowly peeled the stem and outer layers.
+So I bought a handful, sat on a bench somewhere in a park along the Champs-Elysee and slowly peeled the stem and outer layers.
 Oh my!
 What wondrous fruit!

 These sad little figs I found at Trader Joe's didn't quite live up to my memory.
 But then for $2 for a large container, I guess I can't complain.
 Obviously, these figs needed to be gussied up before I could eat them.
 And East Meets West Kitchen's post on prosciutto-wrapped figs got me thinking.
 So I stuffed them with a walnut, wrapped them in prosciutto, and drizzled honey all over.
 Mmm!
 If your figs aren't up to par, this is the way to go!